What stresses recruiters out 😰

 Do something physical.

 Take a quick walk.
 Even 5 minutes around the block can clear your head and improve your mood.
-Put on your favorite type of music or a podcast for an added boost, and to take your mind off of work.
+Put on your favorite podcast for an added boost, and to take your mind off of work.
+Or, download free music to create the perfect soundtrack for your stress-relieving walk.

 Try simple desk stretches.
 Not only will this give you a nice mental break, these stretches also combat physical issues that come with desk jobs like neck and shoulder pain, lower back pain, and carpal tunnel.